danielharrell/SumLect2015/Lost_Idea_LA.md

 impossible to know, unless we have some notion, or again *idea*, of what a liberal art is, to tell us.
-And if this idea is distinct from any example, it will not be found on any list of examples, even if the seven listed here somehow exhaust the examples.
+And if this idea is distinct from any example, it will not be found on any list of examples, even if the seven on this list somehow exhaust the examples.
 And not to be found is one way of being lost.
 So on this argument, the idea of a liberal art will be lost on *any* list of them, no matter how short, or definite.